Free Excel Hacks and Templates for New Business Owners

 With so much to do as a small business owner, it can feel near impossible to keep up with every task on your to-do list.
 Let’s not even think about keeping track of key dates in your business, like when you’re going to launch something or publish a social media post.

 Enter the spreadsheet!
-Spreadsheets are powerhouses when it comes to sorting and organizing data.
+They are powerhouses when it comes to sorting and organizing data.
 When your ideas, projects, and tasks are organized, it’s WAY easier to execute on them.

-Here are a few ways to use spreadsheets to GSD:
+Here are a few ways you can level up a list template to how to leverage spreadsheets to be productive:

 You’ve probably got a ton of projects you need to work on.
 And you’ve probably got a ton of tasks related to each project with different due dates and priority levels.
 A project management spreadsheet gives you a single place to organize your task list for all your projects.